illinoistech-itm/jhajek/See-Through-Cloud-Lab/Readme.md

 ### The Student Buildserver

 This is the single point of access to the Cloud Lab Infrastructure.
 Each student is given an account on this server, securely using SSH and Public/Private Key infrastructure (never any passwords).
 From the buildserver account students can clone their GitHub repo and user Packer to build VM templates on the Proxmox VM infrastructure and Terraform to deploy their VMs and applications.

+### Student GitHub Accounts

+As part of the See Through lab, Professor Jeremy Hajek was granted unlimited private GitHub repos per a full organization.
+I have been creating and distributing repos based off of students HAWKIDs in the `illinoistech-itm` organization for over 6 years.
+We have distributed over 600 repos that students can use.
+These are private repos that only the owners or admins of the repos can see and the students, not public.

+Public repos can be created for instructors who want to use it for code sharing, such as `https://github.com/illinoistech-itm/jhajek`

 ##### Proxmox